 - blood supply to these organs (necessary for absorption and distribution of nutrients from food)

-Therefore, any distortion of the connective tissue from infection, inflammation, surgery (loss of tissue plus scarring), trauma, or even poor posture, may twist, pull, or squeeze these structures, interfering with blood and nerve supply, as well as the functioning of the organs of digestion.
+Therefore, any distortion of this connective tissue from infection, inflammation, surgery (loss of tissue plus scarring), trauma, or even poor posture, may twist, pull, or squeeze these structures, interfering with blood and nerve supply, as well as the functioning of the organs of digestion.

 - large intestine/colon (ascending, transverse, descending (including the sigmoid colon)